adk96r/GitR-API/README.md

 # GitR-API
 This repo is for all the students of GITAM who want to automate things they normally do on XLearn .
 This is basically a quick little scrapper !
+The main package used for scrapping is jsoup .
+Definitely check it out , the link is at the end of this document.

 # How to use this API ?